sewageseaweed/clinician_alert/README.md

 - This program was develop using Python 3.12

 ### How To Run The Program:
+- Populate .env file with the API URL, as well as your email credentials, and what email you are sending the alerts to.
 - Change directories until youre in the root directory of the project.
 You can paste the following in your terminal:

     ```cd ~/clinician_alert/```